 PROFESSOR, MODERN AND CONTEMPORARY ART AND THEORY.
-CHAIR, FINANCIAL AID COMMITTEE.
+FINANCIAL AID COMMITTEE AND DICKSON COMMITTEE CHAIR.

 Ph.D.
 Columbia University, 2001